canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ## 7. Verify the data is being copied

-Now it's time to verify that the data is being copied from the PostgreSQL database to the Opensearch index.
-We can use the Opensearch REST API for that purpose.
+Now it's time to verify that the data is being copied from the PostgreSQL database to the OpenSearch index.
+We can use the OpenSearch REST API for that purpose.

-First, retrieve the admin user credentials for Opensearch using `get-password` action:
+First, retrieve the admin user credentials for OpenSearch using `get-password` action:

 ```bash
 juju run opensearch/leader get-password